mtlynch/mtlynch.io/_retrospectives/2019-04-03-isitketo-month-7.md

 | Clicks         |  371           | 236       | <font color="red">-135 (-36%)</font>        |
 | Conversion     |  ???           | 19.07%    | ??? |

-Conversion rates are promisingly high.
+Conversion rates have been promisingly high.
 I don't have numbers for February [due to my link tag screwup](/retrospectives/2019/03/#amazon-affiliate-stats), but my January conversions were 23%.
 Both of these are substantially higher than on this blog, where conversion is around 3%.
 It seems like if users click the "Where to Buy" link on Is It Keto, they're typically ready to make a purchase.

 There was a precipitous drop in affiliate link clicks relative to February, but I suspect February's numbers were not accurate.
 I tried to correct for the link confusion in February by correlating clicks against my Google Analytics data, but now I'm skeptical that Google Analytics recorded every click.
 It seems too suspicious that clicks dropped by 36% while pageviews increased by 34%.